cosmiszna/Interactive-mechanics-Development-/README.md

   <img src="media/gifs/Demo.gif" alt="Demo" />
 </p>

-<h3>Development of Core System </h3>
-## Development of Core System
+### Development of Core System
 1. Players Tracking & Data Mapping

 Real-time position and orientation data is captured for each player.
 Then processed and normalized in selected game engine.
 Developed in a a way that each player receives a persistent ID that remains consistent across the entire show.

 2. Interaction Logic Framework inside Game Engine
      - Individual player tracking data
    - Proccesed Average position of all players - developed into 3 main navigation principles, that applies to different gameplays

 This framework allows:
     - One-player mechanics
     - Multi-player cooperative behaviors
     - Global environment state changes
     - Adaptive difficulty based on group dynamic **Developed Framework is a core to create various interactive mechanics.**

 3. In Unreal Engine Tecnical architecture builded to keep core development structure modular or same across games.If there is a change in master project it waill aplly to any other developed game gameproject.
     - Master components / Controls
     - Game Mechanic Components

 4. SHOW RUNN